arlene14ko/NLP-Text-Summarization/README.md

 **Typing** https://docs.python.org/3/library/typing.html
   - Typing defines a standard notation for Python function and variable type annotations.
   - In this project, typing is used to help document the code properly.

+**Heroku** //www.heroku.com
+  - Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
+  - In this project, Heroku is used to deploy the app but due to limited GB since we are only using the free version, it was returning an error that the

 ______________________________________________________________________________________________________________________________________________________